morandd/aframe-hexgraph-hexmap/README.md

 # aframe-hexgraph-hexmap
-This data visualization component is inspired directly by the hexmap layer of (deck.gl).
+This data visualization component is inspired directly by the hexmap layer of (http://deck.gl).

 ![alt text](https://raw.githubusercontent.com/morandd/aframe-hexgraph-hexmap/master/img/example.png "Example")

 [Demo](https://morandd.github.io/aframe-hexgraph-hexmap/example/)

 [GitHub](https://morandd.github.io/aframe-hexgraph-hexmap/)

 Given X/Y input data in a JSON or image file, it bins the data into a hexagonal grid and renders it